-The videos below show the early prototype work on the engine that we used for Earthsim 1 and 2 products.
+The videos at the very end of this article show early prototype work on the engine used for Earthsim 1 and 2.
 The engine was advanced for its time, but it has been 10 years and things have moved on.
-The limiting factor is no longer the ability to render things well.
-Modern GPU’s are very powerful but the limit is set by the amount of data that is required to feed the GPU for the rendering and how realistic that data is.
-We need a very rich and detailed simulation engine.
-And this is really what Earthsim has always been about.
+The limiting factor is no longer the ability to render things well, modern GPU’s have that down, the limit is set by the amount of data required to feed the GPU and how detailed that data is.
+The challenges come from creating and running a rich and detailed simulation engine and feeding that simulation data to the GPU to keep it busy.

-To improve on the videos below we need a simulation engine that can run real-time simulations of the surface details of a world.
-Only then will it be possible to render the vistas needed without requiring huge data sets and massive level loading times.
+To improve on Earthsim 2 we needed an engine that can run real-time simulations of the surface details of a world – the living plants and animals.

 Terrain sim + Water sim + Atmosphere sim -> Biosphere sim

 To achieve this aim, Earthsim requires high performance Ocean and Atmospheric simulations that all combine with the Terrain simulation.

 Combining all the elements, in real time then provides the rich data to we need for a realistic biosphere simulation.
 Where is there soil ?
 Where is there water ?
 What temperature is the water etc.

 The Biosphere simulator manages all the life-forms on the surface of a planet, and what by-products those life-forms create to export back to the landscape, such as ‘Biomass’ that then rots to create more soil to compete the life cycle.

 Today on early prototypes of the new engine we can achieve over one million individually simulated life forms on an average modern multi-core CPU.
 Move to a high end CPU (16 + cores) and you are in the realm of 10 million individual simulated organisms.

 Road Map and Benchmark

 Running a local planet simulator is one of the most compute intensive, power hungry tasks around.
 Yet modern PC’s have incredible processing power, we realised that Earthsim is an exciting way to flex that muscle power.